 Outlined in this frequently updated guide, you will find expert guidance and information for how to relocate your pets to Dubai or Abu Dhabi, in order to support you to make the process as easy and stress-free as possible, for both you and your pet.

 In order for your cat or dog to travel to and be accepted into the UAE – Dubai or Abu Dhabi, you will require a DEFRA (Department for Environment, Food and Rural Affairs) Export Health Certificate.
 This certificate provides confirmation that your pet meets the importing countries entry requirements.
-You can find out more about this document here.

 Prior to your pet’s travel to Dubai or Abu Dhabi, you will need to apply for your pets import permit from the United Arab Emirates Ministry of Climate Change & Environment.
 You can apply for this online here and will need to provide your pet’s vaccination records.